Jennifer Zhu Scott Hong Kong

-Jennifer Zhu Scott is the founding principal of Radian Partners, a private investment firm for family offices and UHNWIs focusing on Artificial Intelligence, the Blockchain, and renewable energy.
+Jennifer Zhu Scott is Founding Principal of Radian Partners, a private investment firm for large family owners and UHNWIs focusing on Artificial Intelligence, deep tech, and renewable energy.

 Prior, she was head of business development and strategy in APAC for Thomson Reuters and led the firm’s speech-to-text, deep search intelligence, video-indexing projects.
 Born and brought up in a small town of the rual Sichuan in the west China and overcame extreme poverty, Jennifer co-founded one of the first education companies in China and exited before moving to the UK as a senior advisor to the education subsidiary of Daily Mail & General Trust.